connext/indra/README.md

 We are working on rebuilding our one-step process Docker environment.
 However, we have been running into lots of intermittent issues so in the meantime, please follow the below directions to get up and running with the new setup:

 ### Prerequisite
 * PostgreSQL running locally: `brew install postgres` for Mac.
-[IMPORTANT: See here for Linux](https://github.com/ConnextProject/indra/blob/master/docs/LINUX_POSTGRES.md).
+[See here for Linux](https://github.com/ConnextProject/indra/blob/master/docs/LINUX_POSTGRES.md).
 * Redis running locally: `brew install redis` for Mac. `sudo apt-get install redis` for Linux.
 * Yarn: `brew install yarn` for Mac (TODO: add other platform information).